 Schroon Lake is home to artisans and crafters who feature the Adirondack landscape and materials in their work.
 Visit world renowned rustic furniture maker Barry Gregson’s studio or visit the Adirondack Artists and Crafters market to see some of the best in Adirondack artisanship on display and for sale.

 Schroon Lake was the former home to the world class Scaroon Manor resort, which you can still visit today, open to the public as one of our New York state campgrounds.
-The Scaroon Manor was the site for the 1957 Warner Brothers movie Marjorie Morningstar that starred Gene Kelly, Natalie Wood, Carolyn Jones, and Ed Wynn.
-Camp Red Wing located on the east side of Schroon Lake was also featured in the film.
-Natalie Wood and Carolyn Jones depart by canoe at night for their escape to the musical South Winds or Scaroon Manor.
+The Scaroon Manor was the site for the 1957 Warner Brothers movie "Marjorie Morningstar" that starred Gene Kelly, Natalie Wood, Carolyn Jones, and Ed Wynn.
+Camp Red Wing, located on the east side of Schroon Lake, was also featured in the film.
 The "Scaroons" are mentioned twice in the film The Last of the Mohicans by James Fenimore Cooper.
 The amphitheater of Scaroon's Manor today resembles an Adirondack Stonehenge and is truly a nostalgic site and must-visit while vacationing in Schroon.